chryswoods/siremol.org/chryswoods.com/beginning_c++/typing.md

 Create a source file called `broken.cpp` and try to compile the above incorrect C++ code.
 What error message do you get?
 On my computer, I get the error

 ```
-broken.cpp:7:6: error: assigning to 'int' from incompatible type 'const char [4]'
+broken.cpp:9:6: error: assigning to 'int' from incompatible type 'const char [4]'
    a = "Cat";
      ^ ~~~~~
+broken.cpp:12:16: error: redefinition of 'a' with a different type: 'std::string' (aka
+      'basic_string<char, char_traits<char>, allocator<char> >') vs 'int'
+   std::string a = "Cat";
+               ^
+broken.cpp:5:8: note: previous definition is here
+   int a = 42;
+       ^
-1 error generated.
+2 errors generated.
 ```

-The compiler here is complaining that you cannot assign text data (const char [4]) into a variable which has integer type.
+The compiler here is first complaining that you cannot assign text data (const char [4]) into a variable which has integer type.
+The second error is saying that you cannot redefine variable `a` from `int` type to `std::string`.

 ## Type conversion

 It is not possible for a variable to change type within a function.
 However, it is possible for the data held in a variable to be converted so that it can be held by a variable of another type.
 This is known as type conversion.

-Simple cases of type conversion are automatically converting an integer to a float, or a float to a double.
-More complex cases are automatically converting a float to an integer, as in these cases, data may be lost (e.g. the floating point number may need to be rounded).
+* Simple cases of type conversion are automatically converting an integer to a float, or a float to a double, as the receiving type can hold a wider range of values than the original.

+* More complex cases are automatically converting a float to an integer, or a double to a float, as in these cases, data may be lost as the receiving type holds a narrower range of values that the original.

 You can examine type conversion by copying the below source code into `convert.cpp`.